 What are the good Nashville Farmers Market Saturdays?

-You wouldn’t regret spending your Saturday morning at Richland Park Farmers Market or Nashville Farmers Market.
+You won’t regret spending your Saturday morning at Richland Park Farmers Market or Nashville Farmers Market.
 The latter is open 7 days a week.

 What are the good Nashville Farmers Market Sundays?